kubernetes/website/content/en/docs/concepts/workloads/pods/podpreset.md

    modified by a `PodPreset`.
 The annotation is of the form `podpreset.admission.kubernetes.io/podpreset-<pod-preset name>: "<resource version>"`.

-Each Pod can be matched zero or more Pod Presets; and each `PodPreset` can be applied to zero or more pods.
+Each Pod can be matched by zero or more Pod Presets; and each `PodPreset` can be applied to zero or more pods.
 When a `PodPreset` is applied to one or more Pods, Kubernetes modifies the Pod Spec.
 For changes to `Env`, `EnvFrom`, and `VolumeMounts`, Kubernetes modifies the container spec for all containers in